ricjcosme/tcpsrv/README.md

 tcpsrv
 =====

-An OTP application
+A small and simple TCP server and dispatcher

 Build
 -----

-    $ rebar3 compile
+    $ rebar compile